-B.T.
-Rocca Jr. Professor of International Business, Haas School of Business, University of California, Berkeley (E-mail: arose@haas.berkeley.edu; website: http://faculty.haas.berkeley.edu/arose).
+B. T. Rocca Jr. Professor of International Business, Haas School of Business, University of California, Berkeley (E-mail: arose@haas.berkeley.edu; website: http://faculty.haas.berkeley.edu/arose)

-This paper was prepared in part while the author was a visiting scholar at the Institute for Monetary and Economic Studies, Bank of Japan.
-The author would like to thank the Institute for Monetary and Economic Studies at the Bank of Japan and the Hong Kong Institute for Monetary Research for hospitality, and an anonymous referee, Naohiko Baba and workshop participants at the IMES for comments.
-This paper is closely related to the author's other work, especially 2006 "Size Really Doesn't Matter.
-The data set, key output, and a current version of the paper are available at the author's website.
-The views expressed in this paper are those of the author and do not necessarily reflect the official views of the Bank of Japan.
+This paper was prepared in part while the author was a visiting scholar at the Institute for Monetary and Economic Studies (IMES), Bank of Japan (BOJ).
+The author would like to thank the IMES at the BOJ and the Hong Kong Institute for Monetary Research for hospitality, and an anonymous referee, Naohiko Baba, and workshop participants at the IMES for comments.
+This paper is closely related to the author's other work, especially Rose (2006).
+The dataset, key output, and a current version of the paper are available at the author's website.
+Views expressed in this paper are those of the author and do not necessarily reflect the official views of the BOJ.

-1. Introduction
+I. Introduction

-In this paper I examine whether well-being - by which I mean the welfare of the average person - is systematically higher in countries that have larger populations.
+In this paper, I examine whether well-being-by which I mean the welfare of the average person-is systematically higher in countries that have larger populations.

 Common sense indicates that the answer to this question should be resoundingly negative.
-After all, China and India are big and poor, while the quality of life is higher in small rich countries like Luxembourg and Singapore.
+After all, China and India are large and poor, while the quality of life is higher in small, rich countries such as Luxembourg and Singapore.
 Still, there are at least three reasons to be interested in this question.
-First, much of modern economics - indeed, much of the trendiest work in macroeconomics - turns out to assume that the size of a country matters.
+First, much of modern economics-indeed, much of the trendiest work in macroeconomics-turns out to assume that the size of a country matters.
 Second, this question has essentially been left unanswered in the literature.
-While the first two points are of great academic (that is to say negligible) interest, the third is not.
-If larger countries were in fact found to be systematically better off than smaller countries, this finding would have dramatic policy implications.
+While the first two points are of great academic (that is to say, negligible) interest, the third is not: if larger countries were in fact found to be systematically better off than smaller countries, this finding would have dramatic policy implications.
 Small countries would be systematically and perhaps unconsciously sacrificing the welfare of their citizens by remaining small.
 A finding that "the whole is greater than the sum of the parts" would be important, since it would lead to the policy conclusion that small countries should consider joining together into larger ones to improve the quality of life of their citizens.
-On the other hand, if welfare is systematically lower in large countries, that suggests just the opposite.
+On the other hand, if welfare is systematically lower in large countries, then just the opposite is suggested.

-Luckily, I find that folk wisdom is indeed confirmed.
+Fortunately, I find that folk wisdom is indeed confirmed.
 There seems to be no relationship between a country's size and a wide variety of measures of its social and economic well-being.
-For policy-makers and nationalists, this is a good outcome; there is no obvious economic or social price that small countries are paying simply by being small.
+For policymakers and nationalists, this is a good outcome; there is no obvious economic or social price that small countries pay simply by being small.
 But it is worse news for academic economists who assume that the scale of economic activity matters.

-2. Motivation
+II.
+Motivation

 Before diving into the actual empirical analysis, it is worthwhile to describe briefly why this exercise is worth undertaking.
-There is actually a lot of motivation for a study of the effects of size on economic well-being since so many economists assume that a large country has intrinsic advantages over an otherwise similar but smaller country.
-There are two different strands of thought.
-The more important is the possibility of increasing returns to scale in production, which means that agents are more productive when agglomerated together.
-Another possibility is that it may be cheaper to provide for the government to provide public goods in a larger state than in a smaller state.
+There is actually a lot of motivation for a study of the effects of size on economic well-being, since so many economists assume that a large country has intrinsic advantages over an otherwise similar but smaller country.
+There are two strands of thought on why this is so.
+The more important is the possibility of increasing returns to scale in production, which means that agents are more productive when combined.
+Another possibility is that it may be cheaper for the government to provide public goods in a larger state than in a smaller state.
 I now briefly review each of these strands of thinking.
-But those sufficiently motivated already can skip this section altogether, and simply proceed on to the analysis of the next section.
+But those sufficiently motivated already can skip this section altogether and simply proceed to the analysis in Section III.